RahulSDeshpande/tyriar.github.io/_posts/2014-03-01-how-to-make-a-bookmarklet.md

 ## Injecting the script

-Normally a bookmarklet downloads a script from some external server and injects it into the page.
-This allows the script to be a large as necessary and also enable automatic updating.
+Bookmarklets usually download a script from some external server and injects it into the page.
+This allows the script to be a large as necessary and also enables automatic updating.
 Here is an example bookmarklet that injects a script into the page:

 <!--prettify lang=js-->
     (function () {